davy7125/polyphone/en/manual/settings.md

 Since the default modulator modifying the filter frequency has been changed between versions 2.01 and 2.04 of the sf2 specifications, it is possible to define here which version to take:

-* 2.01: use the rule "lower the filter frequency taking into account the velocity IF the velocity is less than 64" (we can hear a clear and problematic gap between velocities 63 and 64);
+* :guilabel:`SoundFont 2.01`: use the rule "lower the filter frequency taking into account the velocity IF the velocity is less than 64" (we can hear a clear and problematic gap between velocities 63 and 64);
-* 2.04: use the rule "lower the filter frequency taking into account the velocity" (no more gap);
+* :guilabel:`SoundFont 2.04`: use the rule "lower the filter frequency taking into account the velocity" (no more gap);
-* disabled: this default modulator is not set.
+* :guilabel:`désactivé`: this default modulator is not set.

 ![Settings, sound](images/settings_sound.png "Settings, sound")